FabricMC/fabric-docs/develop/data-generation/item-models.md

 2. ``ItemModelGenerator generator``: the same that get passed into the `generateItemModels()` method.
 Used for its fields.

 First, we get the ``Identifier`` of the item with `BALLOON.upload()`, passing in a ``TextureMap`` and the `modelCollector` from our `generator` parameter.
-Then, we'll use another of its fields, the `output` (which essentially works as a supplier), and use the `accept()` method, so that the models are actually generated.
+Then, we'll use another of its fields, the `output` (which essentially works as a consumer), and use the `accept()` method, so that the models are actually generated.

 And that's all!
 Now, we only need to call our method in the `generateItemModels()` method.